 To ensure that all students have clear and accessible information about the changes to student funding, the University will continue to invest significantly in a programme of information dissemination.
+This will be particularly important to disseminate the changes in student funding arrangements.

-This access agreement covers all relevant University provision delivered on-campus or in our UK partner institutions.
+This Access Agreement covers all relevant University provision delivered on-campus or in our UK partner institutions.